 Ned oversees the agency’s physicians and nurse practitioners.
 He joined HOV as a medical director in 2007.
 He has worked as both a team medical director and as a palliative care consultant in the hospital setting.
 After growing up in the Boston area, Dr. Stolzberg attended the University of Texas, where he received a Bachelor of Arts degree.
 He went on to graduate from medical school at the University of Massachusetts where he was awarded the Chancellor's Award for Outstanding Medical Student.
 He did his residency at Phoenix Baptist Hospital.

 Director of Community Engagement

 Lin Sue joined Hospice of the Valley in 2015 after more than 30 years as a primary news anchor at 12 News/KPNX.
-She oversees community-facing departments including volunteers, fund and business development and creative services.
-Cooney also volunteers, along with her standard poodle Max.
-To arrange a speaking engagement, contact Lin Sue.
+A 9-time Emmy award winning reporter, she graduated cum laude from Willamette University and received her Masters of Journalism degree from the Medill School of Journalism at Northwestern University.
+She manages marketing and public relations, overseeing community-facing departments including volunteers, fund and business development and creative services.
+She and her standard poodle Max, also volunteer as a pet therapy team.

 Vice President of Human Resources

 Sabrina joined Hospice of the Valley in 1994 to establish the agency’s first human resources department.
 Since then she has created state-of-the-art programs and systems supporting the agency’s strategic initiatives and goals.